rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 You have to know what to do first, before you tell the computer!
 And that's **really** what being a programmer is all about.

-Paradigms, database, network, gui, ...
+Paradigms, database, network, GUI, ...
 --------------------------------------

 There's a lot more to programming than the language you use.
 Being able to use